-The category of "refugee" is distinct from "immigrant," in that refugees are fleeing their home country due to war, persecution, famine or natural disaster.
-While some refugees choose to remain close to their homes in hopes of returning when possible, other refugees seek permanent resettlement in countries outside their home country.
+The category of "refugee" is distinct from "immigrant."
+Refugees are fleeing their home country due to war, persecution, famine or natural disaster.
+Some refugees choose to remain close to their homes in hopes of returning when possible, but other refugees seek to move permanently to other countries.

-The Trump administration has used the need for increased “vetting” of refugees as justification for halting the resettlement program without regards for how extensive, thorough, and time-consuming the existing vetting process is.
-Halting resettlement even for 90 days is a huge setback for refugees around the world who are seeking permanent refuge in the US.
+The Trump administration has used the need for increased “vetting” of refugees as a reason to halt the resettlement program, but they have ignored the fact that the vetting process is already extremely extensive, thorough, and time-consuming.
+Halting resettlement even for 120 days is a huge setback for refugees around the world who are seeking refuge in the US.
 It is particularly troubling in the case of Syrian refugees, as massive displacement of Syrians as a result of the ongoing civil war is the largest humanitarian crisis of the decade.
-One long-term response to this humanitarian crisis is resettlement, and the US’s role in resettling refugees has only just begun to ramp up.
-Halting the program now would have devastating effects not only on those seeking resettlement but also on countries bordering Syria that are now bearing the brunt of the crisis .
+One way to combat this crisis is through refugee resettlement, and the US had only just begun to accept more refugees when Trump took office.
+Halting the program now would be devastating not only to those seeking resettlement but also to countries bordering Syria that are now taking in the majority of the refugees..

-It has been a strategy of the Islamic State in recent years to disrupt Western acceptance of refugees, particularly from Iraq and Syria.
-Trump’s executive order may have the added effect of being countereffective on our war with ISIS.
+The Islamic State has recently been using the strategy of trying to disrupt Western acceptance of refugees, particularly from Iraq and Syria.
+Trump’s executive order may also be counterproductive in the war with ISIS.

-Further, the Trump administration has used national security threats as justification for the ban.
-Yet a report from the Cato Institute in September 2016 that specifically analyzed the impact of immigration of terrorism in the US concluded that “the hazards posed by foreign-born terrorists are not large enough to warrant extreme actions like a moratorium on all immigration or tourism.”
+The Trump Administration has used national security threats as justification for the ban.
+But a think-tank report from September 2016 that studied immigration and terrorism in the US found that foreign-born terrorists are not enough of a risk to justify a ban.

 Conflicts of Interest

 Trump has business ties in most of the Muslim-majority countries excluded from his executive order, including Egypt, Turkey, the United Arab Emirates, Saudi Arabia, Indonesia, and Azerbaijan.
-While Trump has used the 9/11 attacks to justify his ban, none of the hijackers was from the countries targeted by his executive order, and no terror attacks have been committed in the US by nationals of these countries.
+Trump has used the 9/11 attacks to justify the ban, but none of the hijackers was from the countries targeted by his executive order, and no terror attacks have been committed in the US by nationals of these countries.

 The Hart-Celler Act abolished the national origins quota system that had structured American immigration policy since the 1920s, replacing it with a preference system that focused on immigrants' skills and family relationships with citizens or residents of the U.S. Numerical restrictions on visas were set at 170,000 per year, not including immediate relatives of US citizens, nor "special immigrants" (including those born in "independent" nations in the Western hemisphere; former citizens; ministers; employees of the U.S. government abroad).